kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-financial-results.md

 Even though Other Bets doesn't bring any significant revenue, they cost Alphabet a lot of money each year.
 Luckily Alphabet splits operating income between Google and Other Bets so we can have an idea of how much money is Alphabet spending on all of those non-Google businesses that don't bring any revenue.
 As you can see below, it is not a tiny amount and it is increasing.

-### Breakdown of the Alphabet's operating income between Google and Other bets
+### Breakdown of the Alphabet's operating income between Google and Other Bets

 |(in billions $)    | 2016     | 2017    | 2018     | 2018 % Growth|
 |-------------------|------:|------:|------:|------:|